justinwang31/4883-Topics-in-Platform-Based-Development-/Assignments/L01/README.md

 | 1 | [Blink.ino](./Blink.ino) | Code used to make LED blick |
 | 2 | [Potentiometer.ino](./Potentiometer.ino) | Code used to make LED blink faster depending on how much you turn up or down the potentiometer |

+## Instructions

+Download the files included and compile and run for results.
+No dependencies needed.

 ## Notes